Map of Torquay

 The average estimated CO2 emissions from these properties is 3.3 tonnes/year for existing properties and 1.3 tonnes/year for new properties.

-Combined, the average CO2 emissions for properties in this area is 3 tonnes/year.
+Combined, the average CO2 emissions for properties in this area are 3 tonnes/year.

 When it comes to central heating, the table below shows the main fuel type used for central heating in this area: